K-PaaS/application-platform-guide-eng/user_guide/development_platform/java_api_service_metering.md

 ## <div id='24'/>2.6.
 Deployment

 When deploying an application on the PaaS-TA Platform, the application can be connected and be used with the services provided by the PaaS-TA Platform.
-Only when executed on the PaaS-TA Platform can access service in the application environment variable of the PaaS-TA Platform.
+You can access the service by accessing the application environment variables of the PaaS-TA platform only when it is executed on the PaaS-TA platform.

 ### <div id='25'/>2.6.1 PaaS-TA Platform Login